CURRICULUM

 Skills

-This is the first part of the GCSE Wider World Depth Study; students will be developing knowledge and understanding of a period of about a year in depth.
+This is the first part of the GCSE Wider World Depth Study; students will be developing their cause and consequence skill in the ‘Write an account’ question.
 Students also improve their skills of source analysis.

 Skills